nsrr/heartbeat-documentation/pages/manuals/blood-collection-processing/4-03-07-centrifugation-serum.md

 ## 4.3.7 Centrifugation - Serum

 Allow the Serum tube to clot for at least 30 minutes at room temperature (maximum time before centrifugation is 90 minutes).
-These tubes are centrifuged at 4 C at 2,000 x g for 15 minutes or 3,000 x g for 10 minutes for a total of 30,000 g-minutes.
+These tubes are centrifuged at 4°C at 2,000 x g for 15 minutes or 3,000 x g for 10 minutes for a total of 30,000 g-minutes.
 After centrifugation is complete, place on ice.

 <div class="center">